rafaelleiv/legislative-news-aggregator-app/README.md

 The easiest way to deploy this Next.js app is through [Vercel](https://vercel.com), which offers seamless deployment for Next.js projects.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs

+## Known Issues
+There is an issue when trying to log in manually with wrong credentials, the error is not being captured.
+It seems an issue of the library used for authentication authjs.dev in the last version.
+And it's getting hard to resolve it.
+This is a known issue and will be fixed in the next release.